 Clients can obtain this information in different ways.
-One is to use an SDP offer/answer [8] exchange, which is described in [7].
-Other mechanisms are described in the XCON framework [10] (and other related documents).
+One is to use a Session Description Protocol (SDP) offer/answer [17] exchange, which is described in [12].
+How to establish a connection to a BFCP floor control server is outside the context of an offer/answer exchange when using a reliable transport is described in [4].
+Other mechanisms are described in the XCON Framework [19] (and other related documents).
+For unreliable transports, the use of an SDP offer/answer exchange is the only specified mechanism.